Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Simulation study

+As expected, the approximation of the nominal level is rather poor in this situation, both when reproducing mean/variance and the quantiles in the tails.
+Empirically the results do not improve for other choices of $k_n$ and $l_n$.
+Note from Table~\ref{tab3} and Table~\ref{tab4} that results do not differ very much when choosing either $k_n$ or $l_n$ large, apart from the remarkable expection of a larger $l_n$ and $n = 10\,000$.
+But even in this case, the results are not better than for the rate-optimal $\hat R^n_t$, which is why we recommend to choose this one rather than $\hat T^n_t$, even though only the latter estimator is ensured to be positive.

-As an example for an application in goodness-of-fit testing, we have constructed a test for a Heston-like volatility structure via a bootstrap procedure as follows: Based on the observation that for each $t$, $\sqrt{n/k_n} \hat N_t/\hat s_t$ converges weakly to a standard normal distribution if the null is satisfied, it seems reasonable to reject the hypothesis for large values of the standardised Kolmogorov-Smirnov statistic $Y_n = \sup_{i\leq n-2k_n} |\sqrt{n/k_n} \hat N_{i/n}/\hat s_{i/n}|$.
-Since its (asymptotic) distribution is in general hard to assess, we used bootstrap quantiles instead, and precisely we have generated bootstrap data $X^{*(b)}_{i/n}$, $b=1, \ldots, B$, following the equation \bea X^*_t = \int_0^t \si^*_s dW^*_s, \quad (\si_t^*)^2 = \hat \alpha + \int_0^t \hat \kappa (\hat \alpha - (\si_s^*)^2) ds + \hat \xi \int_0^t \si^*_s dV^*_s. \eea Here, $W^*$ and $V^*$ are independent Brownian motions, and we have identified $\hat \alpha$ with the realised volatility of the original data (which is a measure for the average volatility over [0,1]) and defined $\hat \xi = {\hat \theta}^{1/2}$, since both quantities coincide under the null.
-Finally, we have simply set $\hat \kappa = 5 \hat \theta/\hat \alpha$ such that Feller's condition is satisfied.
-Setting $B=200$, we have run 500 simulations each.
+As an example for an application in goodness-of-fit testing, we have constructed a test for a Heston-like volatility structure via a bootstrap procedure as follows: Based on the\vadjust{\eject} observation that for each $t$, $\sqrt{n/k_n} \hat N^n_t/\hat s^n_t$ converges weakly to a standard normal distribution if the null is satisfied, it seems reasonable to reject the hypothesis for large values of the standardised Kolmogorov--Smirnov statistic $Y_n = \sup_{i\leq n-2k_n} |\sqrt{n/k_n} \hat N^n_{i/n}/\hat s^n_{i/n}|$.
+Since its (asymptotic) distribution is in general hard to assess, we used bootstrap quantiles instead, and precisely we have generated bootstrap data $X^{*(b)}_{i/n}$, $b=1, \ldots, B$, following the equation